YeriAddict/iris-recognition/README.md

 - Feature Extraction

-The features extracted from the images are used for matching and verification.
+The features extracted from the images are used for identification and verification.

 3. Model Training and Evaluation